mlundine/Shoreline_Extraction_GAN/README.md

 # Anaconda Environment Setup

-envs/ holds two environment files that list all of the requirements.
+envs/ holds three environment files that list all of the requirements.

-pix2pix_shoreline is used for running the GANs, while shoreline_gan is for everything else.
+pix2pix_shoreline is used for running the GANs, shoreline_prediction is for training/running LSTMS, while shoreline_gan is for everything else.

 Use Anaconda to set these up.

     conda env create --file envs/pix2pix_shoreline.yml
+    conda env create --file envs/shoreline_prediction.yml
     conda env create --file envs/shoreline_gan.yml

 # Start Up